CommonCrayon/CrayonAllPortals/README.md

 # TODO
-- Assign Name to Widget, from Player Manager

 - Generation Methods: Split by Pie, Do Closest First, Do Closest to Furtherest Zig Zag

 - Create text where it gives each player information of where to go.

-- Add Stronghold Number to Stronghold Object
 - Data Validation when clicking set on rings.